sudheerj/javascript-interview-questions/README.md

 134. ### How do you trim a string in javascript

-     JavaScript provided a trim method on string types to trim any whitespaces present at the begining or ending of the string.
+     JavaScript provided a trim method on string types to trim any whitespaces present at the beginning or ending of the string.

      ```javascript
      "  Hello World   ".trim(); //Hello World